gauravcodepro/gauravcodepro/README.md

 :star: You can read the employers references and what they say about me [employers](https://github.com/sablokgaurav/code_quicklook_curriculum_vitae/blob/main/curriculum_vitae/front_letter_references.pdf). \
 :star: if you would like to sponsor for a course such as language models or generative AI or DevOPs, drop me an email. \
 :star: Open to collaboration on Bioinformatics, Deep Learning, Generative AI, and DevOPs.

+### Soft Skills
+- I am very pro-active in making communication and upskilling on emerging trends.
+Active user of proper resources to make everything easier. \
+- Bring professional and skill development by reading about the latest trends. \
+- Prefer office space work but also open to remote work 1-2 days. \
+- Efficient in time and project requirements, approaches and solving limitations.

 ### Personal views
 :bulb: There is no cost to make any assumption but there is a heap of effort to show results.
 Dont waste your time on assumptive people and anyone assumptions, you will never be able to make anything out of them.
-After sometime, everyone start to see what they are.
+After sometime, everyone start to see what they are. \
+:star:- AI was invented by people talking at the table and not computer generated itself (so an outcome of the efforts from the human and not computer), so i believe that if we have something to discuss, then lets talk and bring a solution to the same. \
 :star: keep a day off from coding and fix the bugs in code. \
 :star: clean the code and forked repositories once a week.
 ### Programming Languages